About us

 Devora Perez is a digital archivist and visual artist born and raised in Miami.
 She earned her BFA from New World School of the Arts in 2016, and her MFA from Florida International University in 2020.
 Perez is trained in Archiving and Digitization Fundamentals I & II and has digitized 25 years’ worth of DVCAI’s archive.
 The project was funded by the Institute of Museum and Library Services (IMLS) and carried out in partnership with the University of Miami's Special Collections and Digital Library of the Caribbean (dLOC) at Florida International University.
 Perez currently works as the Project Coordinator and Digital Archivist at Women Artists Archive Miami (WAAM).

-Portrait of Alexia Avila Alexia Avila
+Alexia Avila

 Archives Assistant